Measurement-Induced Collective Vibrational Quantum Coherence under Spontaneous Raman Scattering in a Liquid

-We note oscillations resulting from the excitation of vibrational modes in different isotopes of CCl$_4$ \cite{wu_isotope_1938} were observed using ultrafast stimulated Raman scattering in Ref.~\cite{laubereau_collective_1976, konarska_dynamics_2016}.
+\textit{Discussion.--- } We note that oscillations resulting from the excitation of vibrational modes in different isotopes of CCl$_4$ \cite{wu_isotope_1938} were observed using ultrafast stimulated Raman scattering in Ref.~\cite{laubereau_collective_1976, konarska_dynamics_2016}.
 However such experiments are well accounted for by a semi-classical model, in which the stimulated Stokes and anti-Stokes fields are classical.
 In the case of stimulated Raman scattering, the beating between the two pump laser fields is tuned resonant with the molecular vibration of interest, thereby driving a coherent collective vibration and resulting in a coherently oscillating Raman polarisation in the sample, all of which behave as classical variables.

-In contrast, spontaneous Raman scattering and single photon counting demand a quantum description (detailed in the following section), in which the post-measurement vibrational state naturally appears as a quantum coherent superposition involving all molecules coupled to the light field.
-This quantum model makes predictions in good agreement with the data, after adjusting the relative contribution of FWM to fit the instantaneous response and taking into account detection noise.
-Moreover, the relative phase $\theta$ that appears in the spontaneously generated quantum superposition of the two isotopic sub-ensembles translates into an horizontal shift of the oscillations.
-We find that taking $\theta = \pi / 6$ reproduces the position of the second oscillation peak.
-Our technique is therefore not only sensitive to the amplitudes in the quantum superposition but also to the relative phase.
+In contrast, spontaneous Raman scattering and single photon counting demand a quantum description, in which the post-selected vibrational state naturally appears as a quantum coherent superposition involving all molecules coupled to the light field.
+Such a quantum model including experimental noise sources is detailed in the Supplementary Material and solved numerically; here we prefer to present instead a simplified analytical model that captures the essence of the phenomenon and does reproduce the observed quantum beats (cf. red solid line in Fig~\ref{fig:g2_osc}).\\

+We estimate that about $N\sim10^{10}$ randomly moving molecules occupy the focal volume.
+If we consider them individually, the Raman interaction can be modeled as a product of $N$ two-mode squeezing unitary operators $\hat{U}_k$ acting on the vacuum state of the Stokes photon ($S$) and the vibration ($v$) \cite{galland2014, tarrago2020} (we neglect thermal excitation for the sake of simplicity).
+Assuming the same Raman cross-section for all the molecules and uniform field intensity within the focal volume, and ignoring corrections from time-ordering of operators \cite{christ2013,quesada2014} as valid in the low-gain regime, the state of the system after a short interaction is